By Kathee Mierzejewski

 When thinking about how to plant your kohlrabi, you have a choice to start it outside or inside.
 If you start it inside, wait until the baby plants are four to six weeks old before transplanting them into your prepared garden soil outside.

 First, fertilize your soil and then plant the kohlrabi.
 You can have a continuous crop if you plant your kohlrabi every two to three weeks.
-Make sure to place the seeds ¼ to ½ inch deep into the soil about two to five inches apart if planting seeds directly outside.
-Also, when growing kohlrabi, you want to make sure to keep the soil well watered or you will end up with woody stemmed plants that are too tough.
+Make sure to place the seeds ¼ to ½ inch deep into the soil about 2 to 5 inches apart if planting seeds directly outside.
+Also, when growing kohlrabi, keep the soil well watered or you’ll end up with tough,woody stemmed plants.

 When to Harvest Kohlrabi

-When to harvest kohlrabi is when the first stem is one inch in diameter.
-Kohlrabi can be continuously harvested, up until the stems are two to three inches in diameter.
+When to harvest kohlrabi is when the first stem is 1 inch in diameter.
+Kohlrabi can be continuously harvested, up until the stems are 2 to 3 inches in diameter.
 After that, your plants will be too old and too tough.
-So long as you know best when to harvest kohlrabi, you should have plants with a milder, sweeter flavor.
+As long as you know best when to harvest kohlrabi, you’ll have plants with a milder, sweeter flavor.